 - Hogmanay in Scotland (New Year’s)

-12. Take note of the currency
+12. Take Note of the Currency

-Take note that not all countries use Euros as their currency.
-Most countries have a different currency than the euro so it’s always a juggle when you’re visiting a few different European destinations.
-My top tip is to withdraw money as you go from the ATMs.
+One of my top tips for traveling in Europe is to withdraw money as you go from the ATMs.
 These days the fees are usually not too high but do check with your bank.

-13. Get to know the locals
+13. Get to Know the Locals